 BMW unveiled the i Vision Dynamics concept coupe at the Frankfurt Motor Show in 2017.
 It previews a mid-sized saloon car, in the BMW i range that's likely to be called i5 when it launches in 2021.
 It's bigger than the company's 3-Series saloon, but smaller than a 5-Series and designed to sit between the i3 and i8 in the electric BMW i range.

-The family-sized car will be capable of reaching 60mph in under 4 seconds, go on to a speed over 120mph and be able to last up to 372 miles on a single charge.
+The family-sized car will be capable of reaching 60mph in under 4 seconds, go on to speed over 120mph and be able to last up to 372 miles on a single charge.
 Let's hope it arrives with the same futuristic design displayed on the concept version.

 Faraday Future FF-91

 A huge question mark hangs over the striking FF-91.
 It should have been launched in 2018 - after all, this car debuted at CES in early 2017 and the company opened order books for those wishing to place a deposit.
-But since then, Faraday has been threatened with bankruptcy, shed plenty of its workforce and work has stopped on its factory.
+But since then, Faraday has been threatened with bankruptcy, shed plenty of its workforce and work has stopped at its factory.
 Still, we hope the company makes it.

 The FF-91 has a huge 126-inch wheelbase, but that makes for a huge interior.
-The panoramic sunroof, rear and side windows use Polymer Dispersed Liquid Crystal Glass, which passengers can tap on to tint the windows and let less light in.
+The panoramic sunroof, rear, and side windows use Polymer Dispersed Liquid Crystal Glass, which passengers can tap on to tint the windows and let less light in.
 Don't expect to get a conventional rear-view mirror inside, as Faraday Future has replaced it with a widescreen monitor instead.
-It's used to show live footage from a camera on rear of the car, along with cameras on the sides, so you can see literally everything around you.
+It's used to show live footage from a camera on the rear of the car, along with cameras on the sides, so you can see everything around you.

 The 1,050bhp electric power unit will accelerate to 60mph in 2.39-seconds and will have a driving range between 378 and 435 miles.
 Faraday Future says the battery can be completely recharged in 1 hour.